-Homemade Sunscreen: Is It Safe?
+Homemade Sunscreen: Is It Actually Safe to Use?

-You’re probably here because you’re thinking about making your own natural homemade sunscreen because you want to try and be more sustainable in your everyday life.
+You’re probably here because you’re thinking about making your own natural homemade sunscreen because you want to try to be more sustainable in your everyday life.
 But before you head off to buy the ingredients, let me tell you what we learnt about how safe it is to make your own, from our own experience.

 Why Did We Make Our Own Homemade Sunscreen?

-We first decided to make our own sunscreen in the summer of 2020 because everything seemed to come in plastic or wasn’t vegan and reef safe.
+We first decided to make our own in the summer of 2020 because everything seemed to come in plastic or wasn’t vegan and reef safe.
 So we wanted to make our own natural, vegan, reef safe version.

 We did our research, just like you are probably doing right now.
 We found various recipes, compared them and decided on the best approach for us and our bodies.
 We spent time finding all the ingredients we needed and when it finally arrived, got started on making.